DRasanjana/Sinhala-Lyrics-Search-Engine/README.md

 ## Structure of the Data
 Each song contains the following data metadata. <br>
     1. title - name ofthe song <br>
-    2. artist - singer of the sonh <br>
+    2. artist - singer of the song <br>
     3. genre - list contains genres <br>
     4. writer - composer of the somg <br>
     5. music - musician of the song <br>